 As your child continues to grow, you will notice new and exciting abilities that develop.
-While children may progress at different rates, these are some of the common milestones your child may reach in this age group:
+Children may progress at different rates.
+But these are some of the common milestones your child may reach in this age group:

 Walks and runs well